 Certainly, the form $\omega$ defines a class $[\omega] \in H^1_\dR(C,Y,f)$.

 The semi-algebraic set $\reg_1(G)$ is semi-algebraically homeomorphic to a finite union of open intervals and circles.
 We may consider connected components separately.
 Thus, without loss of generality, $\reg_1(G)$ is homeomorphic to an open interval and $G$ its closure in $C^\an$.
-The semi-algebraic set $G$ is homeomorphic to either a circle, or to an interval with $0$, $1$ or $2$ end points in $C^\an$.
+The semi-algebraic set $G$ is homeomorphic to either a circle, or an interval.
+Its endpoints are in $Y$ or at infinity.
 By assumption, we are given an orientation on the complement of finitely many points of $G$.
 By enlarging $Y$ and cutting $G$ into subintervals, we may assume that $G$ is oriented.

-Let $\bar{C}$ be a smooth compactification of $C$, and $\bar G$ the closure of $G$ in $B(C)$.
-It is compact because $B(C)$ is. \Cref{lem:GB} implies $\bar{G}\subset \Bcirc(C,g)$.
+Let $\bar{C}$ be a smooth compactification of $C$, and $\bar G$ the closure of $G$ in $B_{\bar C}(C)$.
+It is compact because $B(C)$ is. \Cref{lem:GB} implies $\bar{G}\subset \Bcirc_{\bar{C}}(C,f)$.

 By construction, the boundary of $\bar G$ is contained in $Y \cup \partial \Bcirc_{\bar C}(C,f)$.
-It defines a class $[G] \in H_1^\rd(C,Y,f) = H_1(\Bcirc(C,g),Y\cup\partial \Bcirc(C,f);\Q)$.
+It defines a class $[G] \in H_1^\rd(C,Y,f) = H_1(\Bcirc_{\bar C}(C,g),Y\cup\partial \Bcirc_{\bar C}(C,f);\Q)$.
 Finally, as in \Cref{ex:compute_period}, the period pairing of these classes is computed as

 This proves the result: $\alpha$ is indeed a cohomological exponential period. \end{proof}